Custom Car Registration in Wisconsin

-When registering custom car in Wisconsin, applicants need to satisfy a set of requirements for both the registration and the license plates procedure.
+When registering a custom car in Wisconsin, applicants need to satisfy a set of requirements for both the registration and the license plates procedure.
 The first step in the custom vehicle registration procedure for getting specialized annual or biennial license plates is to visit a local DOT office and provide the required paperwork.
 Antique license plates are available for vehicles that date from 1945 or before and that are not modified from the original specifications.
-Drivers who want to apply for antique car license plates must complete an Antique License Plate Information and Application form, submit a car title, if they have already obtained one, and pay an antique car registration fee of $5.
+Drivers who want to apply for antique car license plates must complete an Antique License Plate Information and Application form, submit a car title, if they have already obtained one, and pay a vintage car registration fee of $5.

-However, the WI old car registration procedure for owners of collector vehicles requires them to provide documents that may vary based on whether or not they hold a title for the car.
+However, the WI classic car registration procedure for owners of collector vehicles requires them to provide documents that may vary based on whether or not they hold a title for the car.
 Vehicle owners who are applying for collector license plates (with a car title) need to complete a Collector License Plate Information and Application form and send it to the WI DOT along with payment for the applicable collector plate registration fee.
 However, those who have no classic car title in their name will need to provide a certificate of title from the seller of the vehicle, along with the application form and the due fees.

 Steps in the Wisconsin Custom Vehicle Registration and License Plates Process

 A Wisconsin custom car registration is needed if you own one of the following types of vehicles: street modified, replica, reconstructed and homemade motor vehicles.
-Owners of custom-built vehicles may register custom car and obtain hobbyist license plates by doing the following:
+Owners of custom-built vehicles may register a custom car and obtain hobbyist license plates by doing the following: